MinahGH/Digital-Product-School-AI-Challenge/README.md

 # Digital-Product-School-AI-Challenge

-This repository implements a solution of the Digital Product School AI challenge.
+This repository implements a solution for the Digital Product School AI challenge.
 The goal is to predict number of accidents per month using AI.

 ## Dataset
 Dataset is available at [this link](https://opendata.muenchen.de/dataset/monatszahlen-verkehrsunfaelle/resource/40094bd6-f82d-4979-949b-26c8dc00b9a7)